majensen/dnds/README.md

 I wrote this script in 2005 to calculate dS/dN ratios from first principles.

-It takes as input a file containined pair of aligned sequences in FASTA format.
+It takes as input a file containing pair of aligned sequences in FASTA format.
+(The fasta can contain multiple such pairs: seq 1+2, 3+4, etc. will be analyzed.)

 This distro comes with the standard codon table EGC.0 provided (in 2005) in EMBOSS.
 If you need a different one, I'm sure you can find it [here](ftp://emboss.open-bio.org/pub/EMBOSS/EMBOSS-6.6.0.tar.gz) somewhere.